excellaco/VendingMachineDemo/README.md

 You should be able to run tests in the test runner of your choice -- Visual Studio, ReSharper, NCrunch, etc.

 ## :warning: Known Issues
 * `ChromeDriver.exe` is still not cleaned up correctly.
 Instances remain around even after test execution.
+You may want to quickly run `taskkill /im chromedriver.exe /F` when finished with tests.

 ## :warning: Recently Resolved Issues